fmugen/prime-number/README.md

 # prime-number
-Check whether or not the input number is a prime number
+Check whether or not the input number is a prime number.

 ```
 > python prime_number.py 30001